 In accordance Article 34, undervoltage protection shall be set by the HVDC system owner to the widest possible technical capability of the HVDC converter station.
 The relevant system operator, in coordination with the relevant TSO, may specify narrower settings pursuant to Article 34.

 The relevant TSO shall specify fault-ride-through capabilities in case of asymmetrical faults.

+The HVDC converter station shall be capable of operating stably without disconnecting from the network, if none of the phase -to -phase voltages exceeds the voltage-against-time-profile as defined by the relevant TSO.
+In any case, the HVDC system shall withstand a fault clearance leading to overvoltages in the network.

 Article 26

 Post fault active power recovery